 Office of Academic Indigenization

 WelcomeThe Office of Academic Indigenization (OAI) opened in 2017 as part of Mount Royal University’s Indigenous Strategic Plan.
 Our mandate is to contribute to the implementation of the academic goals listed in the Indigenous Strategic Plan, especially Goal 5: Respectful and Inclusive Curricula and Pedagogies.
-Guided by faculty, student, and community advisory groups, we provide leadership for curriculum development, professional development for faculty and staff, and academic support for current and prospective students.
+Guided by community advisory groups, Elders, students and faculty we provide leadership for curriculum development, professional development for faculty and staff, and academic support for current and prospective students.
 Our goal is to help decolonize post-secondary education by creating space for Indigenous voices, perspectives and knowledges within Mount Royal.

 Renae Watchman, Co-Director

 Hello!
 I am of the Bitter Water People, born for the Towering House People.
 My maternal grandfather was Cherokee from Tahlequah, OK, (from the Bird Clan), and my paternal grandfather was from the Red Running Through the Water Clan.
 I am originally from Shiprock, NM.
-My name is Renae Watchman.
 In addition to serving as Co-Director of OAI, I am an associate professor of English, cross-appointed with Indigenous Studies.